castep-docs/workshop/docs/workshop/00_starting.md

 Select New Workspace and then select CASTEP TRAINING WORKSHOP 2024 and click create workspace.
 This will generate you a virtual desktop on the STFC cloud service with access to CASTEP.

-## Connecting to the virual desktop
+## Connecting to and using the virual desktop

 Mouse over the workspace and you should be presented with buttons to launch the workspace in either a new tab or new window.

 This should open a new window and load a virtual desktop within the browser.
-This is a linux desktop with CASTEP and several visualisations available.
+This is a linux desktop with CASTEP and several other useful tools available.

+### Uploading and downloading files from your laptop
+To upload or download any files from your laptop to the VM, navigate to <https://training.analysis.stfc.ac.uk/data/>, click on Data (left hand menu) and then select Home - that's your home directory where you can upload files to.

+### Copying and pasting from your laptop

+To enable copying and pasting between your laptop and the VM, hover your mouse at the top of the virtual desktop and click on Copy & Paste to enable this.

 ## Loading CASTEP